-Means tested support may be available for 2022/23 entry.
-Find out more about > undergraduate funding. > > The BSc (Hons) Business Management course provides a sound basis for a career in > business management, management consultancy, or in areas including finance, > stockbroking, marketing and IT.
-It also provides a firm grounding for students > setting out as entrepreneurs.
-Find out the types of positions our graduates have > gone on to work in here.
+- Means tested support may be available for 2022/23 entry.
+Find out more about undergraduate funding.

+The BSc (Hons) Business Management degree course provides a sound basis for a career in business management, management consultancy, or in areas including finance, stockbroking, marketing and IT.
+It also provides a firm grounding for students setting out as entrepreneurs.
+Find out the types of positions our graduates have gone on to work in here.